pingcap/docs-cn/op-guide/configuration.md

 ### -S, --dsn

-+ the DSN to use, "rocksdb" or "raftkv"
++ the DSN to use
-+ default: "rocksdb"
++ default: "raftkv"
-+ You must set the value to "raftkv" in production, because "rocksdb" is for local test only.
++ The flag is deprecated now.

 ### -I, --cluster-id